-The tour ends at Horseguards Parade.
+The tour will end at Horseguards Parade.

 The Changing of the Guard is a traditional ceremony showcasing the handover of duties between the King’s Guard.
 The ceremony features a precision display of marching, music, and military pageantry.
 Guards in iconic tunics and bearskin hats parade to live music.
 The event symbolizes British heritage and monarchy, blending discipline with centuries-old tradition.

-The Mall is a grand ceremonial avenue in central London, stretching from Buckingham Palace to Trafalgar Square.
+The Mall is a grand ceremonial avenue in central London, stretching from Buckingham Palace to Admiralty Arch.
 Lined with trees and flanked by royal landmarks, it serves as the site for major state events and royal processions.
 Known for its vibrant red surface, The Mall hosts iconic celebrations, such as royal weddings and national holidays, making it a focal point of British culture and history.

 For a full refund, cancel at least 24 hours before the scheduled departure time.